Joynkem/frontend_classes/README.md

 # FRONTEND WEB DEVELOPMENT
 ## Fundamentals of web development using HTML, CSS and Javascript

-My second class held today
+My second project.
+A webpage that has borders, margins, paddings, and some other CSS styles.